patroytall/patrick-roy-me/src/documents/software-development/pull-request.md

 Changes that affect a large number of files should not be mixed with other changes.
 For example, moving a class called by many classes from one package to an other should usually be done in a dedicated PR.

+## Single purpose

+To help reviewers, PRs should be focused on a single purpose.
+A single mind context makes it easier to review changes since one can assume all changes are for the same goal.

+A purpose does not necessarily align with a business feature.
+Features can be decomposed into multiple contributing PRs where many will not have any visible effects on the product.
+The invisible code can be deployed in production thus mitigating risks by introducing smaller changes at a time.

+A common change in PRs is refactoring where the objective is to obtain the same behavior but with cleaner code.
+Refactoring PRs can affect a large numbers of files sometimes in the hundreds.
+Refactoring PRs affecting many files should have a single fine grained purpose.
+For example, renaming a class.
+These PRs should documented the intent of the refactoring to make it clear to the reviewers that they do not need to review the individual changes.
+It is important not to include any other changes in such PRs as they would go unnoticed.

 ## Friendly replies and justifications

 PRs are not the place for polite or friendly replies since such replies will create noise for all reviewers.
 For example, avoid replying "thank you".